felix-gradr/LLM-test/pending_tasks.md

 - [2025-07-19T14:56:16.461749] Here are three small, high-impact tasks to get us unstuck and driving continuous progress:
 - [2025-07-19T15:21:57.366876] Here are three small, high-leverage tasks you can tackle next to drive the system forward:
 - [2025-07-19T15:25:45.676773] Here are three bite-sized, high-impact tasks that will kick-start your long-term strategy and enforce “no repeats” by logging exactly what changed each run:
+- [2025-07-19T15:34:23.270527] Here are three bite-sized, high-impact tasks to move us forward on both long-term context-management and robust fall-back safeguards: